Facebook questioned about pulling Android call, text data | New Country 923

 Facebook said Sunday the information is uploaded to secure servers and comes only from Android users who opt-in to allow it.
 Spokeswomen say the data is not sold or shared with users’ friends or outside apps.
 They say the data is used “to improve people’s experience across Facebook” by helping to connect with others.

-The company also says in a website posting that it does not collect content of text messages or calls.
-But spokeswomen did not answer a question about why specifically Facebook needs phone call and text message information.
+The company also says in a website posting that it does not collect the content of text messages or calls.
+A spokeswoman told the Associated Press that Facebook uses the information to rank contacts in Messenger so they are easier to find, and to suggest people to call.

 Users get the option to allow data collection when they sign up for Messenger or Facebook Lite, the Facebook posting said.
 “If you chose to turn this feature on, we will begin to continuously log this information,” the posting said.